vvo/testswarm-launcher/readme.md

   Options:

     -h, --help              output usage information
     -V, --version           output the version number
     -c, --config <file>     Testswarm-launcher configuration file
-    -n, --name <job name>  Testswarm job name, if you are in a CI env, you can put a GIT SHA -F, --format [url]     Let you reformat runs url at will, %s is the original run url
+    -n, --name <job name>   Testswarm job name, if you are in a CI env, you can put a GIT SHA -b, --baseurl [url]     Append this baseurl to every test file -q, --querystring [qs]  Append this querystring to every test url
 ```

 ## Configuration example